InnocentusLime/innocentusLime.github.io/content/blog/quadjam_devlog_2.md

 directly maps into the `spawn_brute` function in game's source code.
 This makes level loading very straight-forward and simple.

-# A fear

-The game code grew quite a lot.
-In fact it barely resembles what I have started with.
-I now have several modules, support for debug tools and other cool things.
-Every time I see a project of mine grow in complexity, I get one and only one concern: a risk of entering an infinite "engine development" pursuit instead of a proper game development.

-What helped me personally was a drawing a clear line between what counts as an engine and what counts as the actual game.
-Basically, the game got split into two parts: `src` and `lib-game`.

-`src` is where the game logic lives.
-It hosts things like the player controls, enemy AI and the descriptions of how the entities are rendered.

-`lib-game` is the engine.
-It is a box of all the tools that on their own don't provide any sort of gameplay and is usually set aside.
-It is modified only when it is absolutely necessary.

 # Conclusion

 The game is taking very interesting twists and turns.
 The road is bumpy.